 BetMGM Bonus Code SIBONUS50: Claim $1,500 First Bet for MLB, NBA and NHL Playoffs

-Use the BetMGM bonus code SIBONUS50 to unlock a $1,500 First Bet offer and $50 MGM Rewards Points, valid through May 7.
-Place your first wager on any of Thursday's packed slate of MLB games, the Cavaliers vs. Pistons Game 2, the Lakers vs. Thunder, or the Flyers vs. Hurricanes, and explore some of the best sportsbook promos available right now.
+Use the BetMGM bonus code SIBONUS50 to unlock a $1,500 First Bet offer, valid for Friday, May 8.
+New users can place their first wager on a packed slate of MLB games, NBA playoff action, or NHL playoff matchups and get their stake back in bonus bets if it loses.
+Check out more sportsbook promos to compare today's top offers.

-How the BetMGM bonus code offer works for Thursday's MLB, NBA and NHL action
+How the BetMGM bonus code offer works for MLB, NBA, and NHL playoff betting

-The BetMGM bonus code SIBONUS50 gives new users a First Bet worth up to $1,500 in bonus bets if their opening wager loses.
-You must make a minimum $10 deposit and place a real money wager to activate the offer.
-Win or lose, you also receive $50 in MGM Rewards Points just for participating.
+The BetMGM bonus code SIBONUS50 gives new users access to a $1,500 First Bet offer.
+If your first wager loses, BetMGM returns your stake in bonus bets, up to $1,500.
+With the NBA playoffs, NHL playoffs, and nearly every MLB team in action on Friday, there is no shortage of markets to target.

 - Bonus bets expire seven days after issuance.

-- BetMGM does not return your stake when you use bonus bets.
+- All new users receive $50 in MGM Rewards Points, win or lose.

-Say you place a $200 wager on the Thunder to beat the Lakers in Game 2 and it wins -- you collect your winnings immediately.
-If that bet loses, BetMGM sends back five $40 bonus bets to use across any market.
-The same logic applies if you back the Hurricanes to close out the Flyers or pick a favorite in any of Thursday's MLB matchups.
+Say you back the New York Knicks to take a 3-0 series lead over the Philadelphia 76ers and your bet loses.
+BetMGM returns your stake in bonus bets so you can come back and wager on Game 4.
+Or if you back the Minnesota Timberwolves to take the series lead over the San Antonio Spurs and win, your payout is yours to keep immediately.
+The same logic applies to NHL bets on the Buffalo Sabres or Anaheim Ducks, or any MLB game on the board.

-New users in Michigan, New Jersey, Pennsylvania, and West Virginia have access to an alternate welcome offer using the BetMGM Sportsbook promo code SIBONUS50: bet $10 and get $150 in bonus bets if your first wager wins.
-The $150 is issued as three $50 bonus bets, expiring seven days from issuance.
-All new users in eligible states also receive $50 in MGM Rewards Points regardless of outcome.
+Users in Michigan, New Jersey, Pennsylvania, and West Virginia can also opt for the Bet $10, Get $150 offer using the same BetMGM Sportsbook promo code SIBONUS50.
+Place a $10 wager and if it wins, you receive $150 in bonus bets issued as three $50 bonus bets, in addition to your winnings.
+The $50 MGM Rewards Points are included here as well, win or lose.

-MGM Rewards Points are part of BetMGM's loyalty program and can be redeemed in several ways, including bonus credits for digital play at BetMGM, MGM Rewards Points for use at MGM properties, Marriott Bonvoy Points, merchandise, and Gametime Vouchers.
+MGM Rewards Points are part of BetMGM's loyalty program and can be redeemed for a range of rewards, including bonus credits for digital play at BetMGM, MGM Rewards Points for use at MGM properties, Marriott Bonvoy Points, merchandise, and Gametime Vouchers.
 You can learn more about the program at the BetMGM Rewards page.

 This BetMGM promotion is available to first-time users in the following states: AZ, CO, DC, IA, IL, IN, KS, KY, LA, MA, MD, MI, MS, NC, NJ, OH, PA, TN, VA, WV, WY.
 It is not available in NV, NY, or Ontario, Canada.

-How to claim your BetMGM first bet for the NBA and NHL playoffs
+How to claim the bonus code for BetMGM and bet on tonight's games

-Claiming your welcome offer with the bonus code for BetMGM takes just a few minutes.
-Follow these steps to get started before Thursday's games tip off and drop the puck:
+Signing up with BetMGM and placing your first bet on Friday's MLB, NBA, or NHL action takes just a few minutes.
+Follow these steps to get started:

-- Register: Visit BetMGM Sportsbook and enter promo code SIBONUS50 during sign-up.
+- Register: Click through to BetMGM Sportsbook and enter the BetMGM Sportsbook promo code SIBONUS50 during registration.
 Have your name, address, email, and driver's license ready to verify your identity.

 - Deposit funds: Make a minimum deposit of $10 to qualify for the welcome offer.

-- Place your first bet: Wager on any sport or market -- whether that's the Cavaliers covering in Game 2, the Thunder extending their series lead over the Lakers, or an MLB run line.
-If your bet loses, you receive bonus bets back up to $1,500.
+- Place your first wager: Choose any market from tonight's slate, whether that is the Knicks vs. 76ers, Timberwolves vs. Spurs, Canadiens vs. Sabres, Ducks vs. Golden Knights, or any MLB game.
+If your bet loses, you receive your stake back in bonus bets, up to $1,500.

 - Collect your winnings: If your first bet wins, withdraw your cash winnings right away.
-Bonus bets must be used before any payout from them can be accessed.
+Bonus bets must be used before any payout from them can be accessed, and BetMGM does not return your stake on bonus bet wagers.

 - Welcome to MGM Rewards: Earn MGM Rewards Points and redeem them for hotel stays, dining, entertainment, and other exclusive perks.